simonhbor/paprika-to-markdown/README.md

 # Paprika to Markdown
+This repo is just a fork from [Simon Bor's](https://github.com/simonhbor/paprika-to-markdown); I did some tiny code fixes, but he and Brian Kohles did all the hard work!

 Converts a paprika recipe export file to markdown files with images

 ## Summary
-Export all your recipes from the Paprika 3 app and converts them all to standard markdown files, with images.
+Exports all your recipes from the Paprika 3 app and converts them all to standard markdown files, with images.
 It uses Python3 and has been started on Mac OS only.

 **Quick steps**